How Much Do New Windows Cost in 2025?

 The price that you will pay a professional window fitter to remove a window for you will depend on how long the job takes.
 Some windows are more difficult to remove than others.

-The average cost that you can expect to pay for this type of work is around £25-£35 per hour.
+The average cost that you can expect to pay for this type of work is around £25-£35 per hour, although prices may vary throughout the country with the likes of London and the South East being higher than the national average.

 If you need to get rid of the waste yourself, then you may need to hire a skip which will cost around £100-£300.